ChimeHH/binaryanalysis-ng/README.md

 This project has received funding from the European Union’s Horizon 2020 research and innovation programme within the framework of the NGI-POINTER Project funded under grant agreement No. 871528.

+# Chime Insighter Updates
+1. Replaced the original job scheduler with multiprocessing tasks, to avoid unexpected crashes;
+2. Removed pwn module, and replaced pwn.ELF with pwnlib.ELF, because pwn causes the job hang up, while running Bang with multiprocessing;
+3. Removed symbol links and hard links, to avoid loops and exceptions on ntfs partions.